Back to Systems

 TAG

-A typed delegation protocol for routing work between agents, tools, models, and humans with scoped authority, structured handoffs, and replayable records.
+A typed delegation protocol that models every handoff between agents, tools, models, and humans as a structured object with explicit authority, scope, budgets, and evidence contracts.

 Reliable agent systems need more than loose prompt chaining.
-TAG treats delegation as a governed protocol with explicit capability boundaries and evidence.
+TAG treats delegation as a governed protocol: every delegated task carries its principal, authority scope, budget, and evidence contract with it.

 Status